An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Construction of the families of locally flattened metrics

 Because the metric $g_{\sP,\bx}$ has not been changed at $x_P$, the frame bundles do not change.
-If the metric $g_{\sP,\bx}$ is flat on $B(x_P,4s_P(\bx))$, then it is given by the Euclidean metric in exponential coordinates, by \cite[Vol. II, Ch.
-7, Thm.
-11, p.
-306]{Spivak}.
-Thus, $\delta_{x_P}=g_{\sP,\bx}$ and the interpolation in \eqref{eq:FlatFamily1} does not change the metric. \end{proof} We now construct the desired families of metrics.
+If the metric $g_{\sP,\bx}$ is flat on $B(x_P,4s_P(\bx))$, then it is given by the Euclidean metric in geodesic normal coordinates by \cite[Theorem 7.11]{Spivak2}.
+Thus, $\delta_{x_P}=g_{\sP,\bx}$ and the interpolation in \eqref{eq:FlatFamily1} does not change the metric. \end{proof}